soyersoyer/fmp4streamer/README.md

 - Able to handle high framerate (60-90 fps) streams
 - Able to handle cameras which only provide H264 inside MJPG format (UVC 1.5 H264 cameras, like Logitech C930e)
 - Able to convert MJPG camera stream to H264 via M2M decoder and encoder devices.
+- Able to put the camera into sleep mode when no one is watching the stream.
 - Able to stream to iPhone and Safari via HLS.
 - Low cpu utilization